mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 and ownership necessary for *apache2*.

 - `file`: This VM is where the *File Server* will be configured.
 It is provisioned by the script `bootstrap-fileserver.sh` and it has configured a shared folder from the host's `fileserver` directory to the guest's `/var/repo/fileserver` with permissions and ownership necessary for *apache2*.

 - `bs1/bs2`: These VMs are where the *Backup Servers* will be configured.
 They are provisioned by the script `bootstrap-backups.sh` and they have configured a shared folder from the host's `backupserver1` and `backupserver2`, depending on if *bs1* or *bs2*, directory to the guest's `/var/repo/backupserver` with permissions and ownership necessary for *apache2*.

+- `client1/client2`: These VMs are where the *Clients* will be configured.
+They are provisioned by the script `bootstrap-client.sh` and they have benn configured a shared folder from the host's `client` directory to the guest's `/home/vagrant/client`.

 ### Ansible in Management node
 After all the `vagrant up` command is finished all